-"Werey meet werey": VIdeo as Portable and DJ Chicken threaten to blow each other
+"Werey meet werey": Video as Portable and DJ Chicken threaten to blow each other

 - The viral video showed the hefty guards holding Zazu from getting close to the TikToker, who, on the other hand, was showing preparedness to fight

-The two entertainers were spotted in a heated moment at an event location as they both exchanged blows.
+The two entertainers were spotted in a heated moment at an event as they both got ready to exchange blows.

 Portable was shown in a viral video attempting to get his hands on DJ Chicken but was stopped by the show's bouncers.